Agentic SEO for UGC: the data AI agents quote is your customers’, not your copy

 New customer content flowing to the PDP continuously, so the recency curve stays in your favour.

 None of that is a new content programme.
 It is plumbing on content you already collect.
 The brands that win agentic SEO are not the ones writing more; they are the ones whose existing reviews and UGC are structured, attributed, rights-cleared and bound to a product, so an agent can find them, trust them and quote them.
+The specific markup shapes that do the work are catalogued in the twelve JSON-LD shapes agents quote.

 The unfair part: you may already hold the data